 Where is MetroParks’ main office and how do I get there?

 MetroParks’ headquarters is at 409 E. Monument Ave., Third Floor, Dayton, OH 45402, where you’ll find those of us who work indoors to make your outdoor spaces great.
 Visitor parking is located along the east side of the building.

 How is it that MetroParks has 25 facilities but only 18 parks?

 Five Rivers MetroParks manages 18 parks, the 2nd Street Market and portions of six regional recreation trails.
 This is where we come up with 25, as this represents the bulk of what we do.
-MetroParks also manages subfacilities within some of the parks (think MoMBA and the Butterfly House) and 11 conservation areas, and assists with conservation easements.
+MetroParks also manages subfacilities within some of the parks (think MoMBA) and 11 conservation areas, and assists with conservation easements.
 MetroParks protects nearly 16,000 acres of open space and more than 150 miles of trails in the Dayton region — meaning you have lots of places and ways to connect with nature in our community.